- Click here for US reimbursement.

 Note: You can only bulk reimburse approved reports on one policy at a time.
 You can use the policy filter on the left to narrow down approved reports by policy before bulk reimbursing them, if needed.

-If you try to reimburse a report and the employee has not added a deposit account you will get the following error message and the file will not be created:
+If you try to reimburse a report and the employee has not added a personal bank account, you will see an error message letting you know the employee will need to take this action before the report can be reimbursed.

 Bank Specific Batch Payment Support